fraeso/exkv/README.md

 Keys live in named **buckets**, each run by it's own supervisor process.
 Buckets are registered globally across the cluster using Erlang Global Name Registration Facility, so a bucket created on one node is readable and writable from every other node.
-There is also support for subscriptions to bucket, puts and deletes to a bucket get sent in real time to the subscriber
+There is also support for subscriptions to bucket, subscribers to a bucket get notifications on the PUTs and DELETEs in real time.

 Built following the [Elixir "Mix and OTP" guide](https://hexdocs.pm/elixir/introduction-to-mix.html).